 MILE-EX — Terroir-driven Saint-Zotique Street restaurant Manitoba today announced that it will be closing temporarily — and for an indefinite amount of time.
 Posting to Instagram, the Mile-Ex restaurant says it is going on hiatus because it is lacking staff, and “also a little because we are tired of the profession.”
 Manitoba had just last month announced that its head chef, Jean-Philippe Matheussen, would be leaving the restaurant and moving back to New York after holding the role since late 2020, taking over the gig from Simon Mathys who went on to open his own restaurant.

 VILLAGE — Antonin Mousseau-Rivard is readying to reopen his seasonal tasting-menu-centric restaurant Le Mousso on October 14; however, he’s had to shut down his adjoining establishment, the more casual Le Petit Mousso, in the process.
 Moving forward, Le Mousso will open Thursday to Saturday for one service per evening, beginning at 7:30 p.m. and coming in at $250 a head.
-That includes “dozens of services,” Mousseau-Rivard says on Instagram, after explaining that the decision to increase prices was taken to “keep up with inflation and to substantially increase the wages and conditions of our employees.”
+That includes “dozens of courses,” Mousseau-Rivard says on Instagram, after explaining that the decision to increase prices was taken to “keep up with inflation and to substantially increase the wages and conditions of our employees.”
 Reservations for Le Mousso can be made online.